 Tips for Traveling to Palm Springs with Young Kids

-- Air Travel: The closest airport is PSP (located adjacent to the Air Museum, in fact).
-You can also fly to any number of LA area airports and drive the 1-2 hours but traffic may be an issue.
+- Air Travel: The closest airport is PSP (located adjacent to the Air Museum, in fact), which has seen a major increase in service the last few years.
+Our family’s favorite – Southwest Airlines – has added a number of routes.
+You can also fly to any number of LA area airports and drive the 1-2 hours but traffic from the LA area is often a major issue, especially around major holidays.
 The closest is Ontario (ONT) which is about 70 miles away.

 - Getting Around: You’ll definitely need a car for your visit – Palm Springs is lots of sprawl with a million golf courses in the middle of it all taking up lots of land.
 Plan for plenty of drive time going from town to town – the attractions are a bit further apart than you might expect.

 - Where to Eat: Many restaurants are kid-friendly, and we found many budget-friendly options as well.
 A can’t miss classic place to eat is Sherman’s Deli and Cafe in downtown Palm Springs with mile high sandwiches and mouth-watering baked goods (there’s also a location in Palm Desert).

 Where to Stay in Palm Springs with Kids

 Looking for a family-friendly resort or vacation rental?
 The Greater Palm Springs Area is teeming with them!
 Here are a few our family recommends:

 - Westin Rancho Mirage Golf Resort & Spa (Rancho Mirage): large rooms with several suite layouts available, multiple pools, bowling alley, kids club, on-site bike rentals, mini golf, and lots of seasonal special events.